Donich Law - Jordan Donich - Courtroom Sketch

 The issue was whether V.K., a project manager, exhibited criminal negligence by ignoring known safety hazards on a construction site, leading to a fatal scaffolding collapse.
 Under Canadian criminal law, criminal negligence causing death requires showing that the accused failed to perform their legal duty in a way that shows wanton or reckless disregard for the lives or safety of others.

-The court found that V.K. was aware of the safety hazards; specifically, the absence of proper safety harnesses and other equipment.
+The Court found that V.K. was aware of the safety hazards; specifically, the absence of proper safety harnesses and other equipment.
 Despite this knowledge, the accused took no action to correct these issues, directly contributing to the deadly incident.
 This omission of actions constituted a marked departure from the conduct expected of a reasonable person in the same situation, fulfilling the criteria for criminal negligence.
 V.K. was convicted and sentenced to 3.5 years in prison.
 His failure to address critical safety concerns, despite clear knowledge and the authority to do so, constituted the offence of criminal negligence.

 R. v.
 Metron Construction Corporation, 2013 ONCA 541